 The micrographs of T22 weldment for conventional TIG welding, shows ferrite and bainite phases and whereas the ATIG weldment shows more bainitic structure in the weld as shown in Figure.
 4.4 & Figure.
 4.5

 Fig. 4.4 Micrographs of T22 Weld in Conventional Orbital TIG welding

 Fig. 4.5 Micrographs of T22 Weld in Activated Orbital TIG welding

-The integrity of weld joints and weld metal properties evaluated through Real Time Radiography (RTR), Radiography Test (RT), Transverse tensile test, guided bend test (root and face), hardness micro ¯o examinations are found to meet ASME standard requirements and is shown in table 4.1.
-Fig. 4.6 shows the tested specimens.
+The integrity of weld joints and weld metal properties evaluated through Real-Time Radiography (RTR), Radiography Test (RT), Transverse tensile test, guided bend test (root and face), hardness micro & macro examinations are found to meet ASME standard requirements and is shown in Table 4.1.
+Figure.
+4.6 shows the tested specimens.

-- The Activated TIG welding is able to provide full penetration welds in single pass in square butt joints of tubes with wall thickness up to 8.0 mm, which is not possible in conventional TIG welding process.
+- The ATIG welding is able to provide full penetration welds in a single pass in square butt joints of tubes with wall thickness up to 8.0 mm, which is not possible in the conventional TIG welding process

-- The Activated TIG welding is found to produce radiographic quality welds and complete bainite phase in the low alloy steel [T22] weld metal.
-The weld metal deposited by ATIG is found to meet all mechanical properties viz. tensile, bend, hardness requirements as per ASME standards.
+- The ATIG welding is found to produce radiographic quality welds and complete bainite phase in the low alloy steel [T22] weld metal.
+The weld metal deposited by ATIG is found to meet all mechanical properties viz. tensile, bend, hardness requirements as per ASME standards

-- The current and voltage signature analysis also prove that ATIG process results in more stable voltage and increased voltage.
+- The current and voltage signature analysis also prove that the ATIG process results in more stable voltage and increased voltage

 - The experiences of activated tungsten inert gas (ATIG) welding applied on 1.4301 type stainless steel plates T. Sándor&JánosDobránszky